Openverse-OS/VR-Protocols/Procedural Standardization.md

 - Provide instructions and training to help participants adjust to the controls and navigation methods used in the VR simulation.
 - Adopt a comfort rating system to categorize the intensity of the VR simulation and inform participants of the expected comfort level beforehand:

     - **Comfortable:** Seated experience with no locomotion or disorienting effects; suitable for almost all participants.
-No risk for cybersickness.
+Minimal risk for cybersickness (i.e., eye strain).
     - **Moderate:** May include some locomotion or occasional disorienting effects; suitable for most participants.
-Minimal risk for cybersickness.
+Some risk for cybersickness (i.e., mild discomfort).
     - **Intense:** Includes lots of locomotion or disorienting effects; not recommended for participants without VR experience.
-Some risk for cybersickness.
+Notable risk for cybersickness (i.e., nausea).

 - For moderate or intense VR simulations, provide participants with a space to rest after completing the simulation.